GWphua/aws-notes/README.md

 - A trail can be applied to All Regions or a single Region
 - If a resource is deleted in AWS, investigate the CloudTrail first

+#### CloudTrail Insights

+- Provides automated analysis of your CloudTrail Events

 ### AWS X-Ray

 - Trace and get visual analysis of your own application